 We will seek to minimise the cost of compliance by ensuring that any action we require is proportionate to the seriousness of any breach, the risks involved and the requirements set out in the relevant legislation.
-Where appropriate, we will take into account the attitude and circumstances of the individual or business being regulated in considering what action to take.
+Where appropriate, we will take into account the attitude and circumstances of the individual or business being regulated and/or the specific characteristics of the area impacted by the breach in considering what action to take.